CartoonFan/aw-watcher-steam/README.md

 <a href = "https://steamcommunity.com/dev/apikey">Register Steam API key.</a>

 Enter localhost as domain name

+:warning: If you're using Steam Guard Mobile authenticator you will need to choose the menu and then "Confirmations".
+You will not receive a regular approval notification.

 ### Step 1: Find Steam ID
 Find your 17 digits steam ID <a href = "https://help.steampowered.com/en/faqs/view/2816-BE67-5B69-0FEC">here</a>.